 Prairie Haven is about our adventures trying to restore an old Wisconsin farm back to the prairie and savanna landscape that was here before the land was settled.
 Here’s a little info about us.

-I started learning to identify plants when I was about 10 years old.
-I studied botany and ecology in college, and continued to be interested in plants and in restoration ecology for many years.
+I started learning to identify plants when I was about 10 years old, studied botany and ecology in college, and have remained interested in plants and in restoration ecology ever since.
 I turned the yard of every house we lived in into a wild landscape.
 One back yard became a woods, the front yard had more sun so it became a prairie.
 I turned the yard of our cabin along the St. Croix River back into a wetland.